 Preparing Chillies: Eat them fresh

 Obviously the easiest way to use your chillies is to eat them fresh.
 Lovers of spicy food can simply chop up fresh chillies and add them to virtually any dish they are cooking.
-Fresh chillies are usually associated with classic dishes such as chili con carne, curry and mexican foods however they make a great addition to virtually any dish.
+Fresh chillies are usually associated with classic dishes such as chili con carne, curry and Mexican foods however they make a great addition to virtually any dish.

 Feel the burn